PierricM380/lunedev66-social-networks/README.md

 # pierricm-social-networks
-A plugin allowing you to share articles on your favorite social networks
+A plugin allowing you to share articles on your favorite social networks.
+Simply select the desired social networks